grantj-re3/HandyOtherDoco/MathsQuizzes/quiz01_Covid19_PhysicalDistancing.md

 ## Introduction

-Consider a large room with horizontal and vertical lines marked on the floor such that the floor is divided into *squares*.
-At the center of each square is a person (represented by a dot).
+Consider a large room with lines marked on the floor such that the floor is divided into *a grid of squares* (i.e. the grid is formed by intersecting, straight, vertical and horizontal lines).
+At the center of each square is a person (represented by a point).

 ## Questions